zhaocy-ai/sr3d/README.md

 * :fire: November, 2025.
 SR3D is accepted at AAAI 2026 Oral.

-Code will be released after the conference.
+Code will come soon.
 We are still working on tiding the code for better readability.